-The Australian Energy Regulator (AER) has overall responsibility for monitoring and enforcing compliance with the National Energy Customer Framework (NECF), which includes the National Energy Retail Law (NER Law), National Energy Retail Regulations (NER Regulations) and National Energy Retail Rules (NER Rules).
+The Australian Energy Regulator (AER) has overall responsibility for monitoring and enforcing compliance with the National Energy Customer Framework (NECF), which includes the NERL National Energy Retail Regulations and the NERR.

-However, the National Energy Retail Law (Queensland) Act 2014 (the NERL (Qld) Act) requires the QCA to enforce certain Queensland-specific derogations from the NER Law and the NER Rules (the Derogations).
+However, the National Energy Retail Law (Queensland) Act 2014 (Qld) (the NERL (Qld) Act) requires the QCA to enforce certain Queensland-specific derogations from the NERL and the NERR.